wirt-ee/wirt-ee.github.io/docs/reports/compute/server-hardware/index.md

 ## Secure erase and over-provisioning

 The SSD that came back from the dead slow — 30 MB/s, 100 IOPS — is a firmware state, not a broken disk.
-What worked and what didn't, on the estate's Samsung enterprise SSDs:
+What worked and what didn't, on the environment's Samsung enterprise SSDs:

 - `blkdiscard /dev/sdX` — works, including on 7.68 TB Samsungs
 - `hdparm --user-master u --security-erase` — **does not work** on them (`SECURITY_ERASE: Invalid argument`, kernel lacks the ioctl); on the disks where it did work, it took a 30 MB/s disk back to 500 MB/s